CALCANEUS ANATOMY

 Calcaneus - General Structure, Preview from the app.
 Download 3D OSTEOLOGY for full 3D control—multiple views, x-ray mode, and unlimited zoom.

-• Forms the heel of the foot
+• Forms the heel of your foot

 • Supports the talus above